thejaminator/prompt_reward_rl/documentation/main_page.md

 Figure: Anthropic's reward model accuracy on for different number of model parameters.
 When training a joint reward model, we get an accuracy of 0.68.
 This seems close to anthropic's accuracy for a 10^9 parameter model, assuming that they are evaluating on the same dataset.

-TODO: Find out or just ask anthropic whats the dataset?
+TODO: Find out or just ask anthropic what is the dataset?

-TODO: Can we have some calibration curve like Anthropic to check if training it in a non-contrastive manner is a problem?

 ## Work in progress
 See [here](documentation/work_in_progress.md) for a list of work in progress.